ChicoState/ux-StitchNiche/phaseIII/README.md

 **Protocol**

-The test protocol was divided into three sections (Background, Tasks, and Conclusion) and utilized a think aloud methodology to gather information.
+The test protocol was divided into three sections (Background, Tasks, and Conclusion) and utilized a think-aloud methodology to gather information.
 Moderators would ask participants in the introduction to think out loud and to express any likes, dislikes, feelings, or questions that may arise during the User Test.
-This was in order to gather information in real time and note down any thoughts that may be lost if participants were asked for their thoughts at the end.
+This was in order to gather information in real-time and note down any thoughts that may be lost if participants were asked for their thoughts at the end.

 The participants would be asked to complete a set of three tasks each designed to gather specific information about how a user interacts with the application.
 For each of the tasks participants were given a verbal description of a goal that they would attempt to achieve while using the prototype.
 While performing this task they would follow the request to think out loud and moderators would record notes on a copy of the test protocol.
 Once the task was completed, or the participant could go no further, the moderator would ask the participant to rate the difficulty level of the task on a scale of 1-5  where 1 is "Very Difficult" and 5 is "Very Easy".
 Below is an analysis of each set of questions and the individual goals of that section.